SoftUni-Internal/interactive-content/EN/03-Lists/05-Homework.md

 | 0 | |

 **Comments:**
-- The array is \{4, 5, 3\} The index is 1
+- The array conists of \{4, 5, 3\} The index is 1

 - We remove 5, and we increase all index numbers that are smaller than 5 and decrease all index numbers bigger

-- In this case, there are smaller than 5
+- In this case, there are elements less than 5

 - The result is \{9, 8\}

 - The index is 1.
-So we remove 8 and decrease all higher than it
+So we remove 8 and decrease all elements greater than it

 - The result is \{1\}

-- The index is 0.
+- The next index is 0.
 So we remove 1

 - There are no elements left, so we print the sum of all removed elements